merlinkv/PlusD_Clone/README.md

 Two types can be used as the IC for floppy disk controller: WD1772 (versions 02-00 and 02-02) and VL1772-02PC.
 Unfortunately, they are difficult to find at reasonable prices.

-The Advantege of this interfaz over the original are:
+The advantages of this interface over the original are:

 * 4 Banks of ROM, so you can swap between G+Dos and Unidos, selectable by dip-switches
 * Included Fixed for +2A/+3, so can be used in any ZX Spectrum, selection by switch
 * Kempston Joystick Interface included, can be disable by dip-switch
 * Reset Button
-* Posibility of use crossed and plain floppy cable, and invert Drive 1 and Drive 2, very usefull if you have a Gotek and a real floppy.
+* Posibility of use crossed or plain floppy cable, and invert Drive 1 and Drive 2, very usefull if you have a Gotek and a real floppy.

 # Links